-A carbon brush is a sliding contact used in Brushed Motors and generators to transport electrical current from a static to a revolving part while assuring spark-free commutation.
+A carbon brush is a sliding contact used in Brushed Motors and generators to transport electrical current from a static to the revolving part while assuring commutations with fewer sparks.

 In the operation of electrical machinery, the carbon brush is crucial.
 We must consider three sorts of parameters in order for it to do its function: